BrentGrammer/PROGNOTES/GoLang/Go.md

     - use `utf8.RuneCountInString(myStr)`
 - Lists (slices)
   - Appending to a list: `append(myList, item)`
+- Trailing commas required in structs:
+  - You cannot leave off a trailing comma on the last field definition for a struct literal for example.
+This will result in syntax errors.

 ### Capitalizing methods means they are public!